The Hunchback of Notre Dame (1996 film): Development

 The idea to adapt The Hunchback of Notre Dame came from development executive David Stainton in 1993, who was inspired to turn Victor Hugo's novel The Hunchback of Notre-Dame into an animated feature film after reading the Classics Illustrated comic book adaptation.
 Stainton then proposed the idea to then-studio chairman Jeffrey Katzenberg.
 After the release of Beauty and the Beast (1991), Gary Trousdale had taken a sabbatical break from directing, instead spending several months developing storyboards for The Lion King (1994).
-Following this, Trousdale and Kirk Wise subsequently developed an animated feature based on the Greek myth of Orpheus and Eurydice titled A Song of the Sea, adapting it to make the central character a humpback whale and setting it in the open ocean.
+Following this, Trousdale and his directing and writing partner Kirk Wise subsequently developed an animated feature based on the Greek myth of Orpheus and Eurydice titled A Song of the Sea, adapting it to make the central character a humpback whale and setting it in the open ocean.
 While they were working on the project they were summoned to meet with Katzenberg.
 "During that time," explained Trousdale, "while we working on it, we got a call from Jeffrey.
 He said, 'Guys, drop everything – you're working on Hunchback now.'"
 According to Wise, they believed that it had "a great deal of potential... great memorable characters, a really terrific setting, the potential for fantastic visuals, and a lot of emotion."

 Production on The Hunchback of Notre Dame began in the summer of 1993.
-In October 1993, directors Gary Trousdale and Kirk Wise, art director David Goetz, Roy Conli, Ed Ghertner, Will Finn, Alan Menken, and Stephen Schwartz took a trip to Paris, France, for ten days; three days were devoted to exploring Notre Dame including a private tour of rarely glimpsed sites such as passageways, stairwells, towers, and a hidden room.
-The production crew also visited the Palace of Justice and an original location of the Court of Miracles.
+In October 1993, directors Gary Trousdale and Kirk Wise, art director David Goetz, Roy Conli, Ed Ghertner, Will Finn, Alan Menken, and Stephen Schwartz took a trip to Paris for ten days; three days were devoted to exploring the Notre Dame cathedral where the team took photographs and sketched areas of the religious site, included passageways, stairwells, towers, and a hidden room.
+The team also located books that documented the cathedral's restricted areas, including one about Victor Hugo's watercolor paintings.
+Goetz stated, "It turned out that his paintings were very similar in tone to what we were coming with for our early visual development work ...
+We were a little tentative because it seemed like an un-Disney thing.
+Then we went to Paris and saw the Hugo paintings and the work of other illustrators of the time.
+We felt they were so similar that we were really on a track that was appropriate ...
+We thought, heck, let's go with it."
+The team also visited the Palace of Justice and an original location of the Court of Miracles.